georgehong/tf2-warbands-mod/README.md

 ## Introduction

 This mod was introduced to add horde mode features to dedicated TF2 servers.
-The server admin is able to unleash waves of bots for players to defeat.
+The server admin is able to unleash waves of bots for players to defeat, similar to MvM mode.
 It adds the following features:

 - Warbands can be configured in `warbands.txt`.
 Bots in a warband can be configured to enter the game with buffs.
 Bots can be added to the server all at once and by the name of their group.
 - Bots that are killed are kicked from the server.
 This was added to maintain a sense of progression through the wave.